bgoonz/docs-collection/github/github/creating-cloning-and-archiving-repositories/cloning-a-repository-from-github/error-remote-head-refers-to-nonexistent-ref-unable-to-checkout.md

 ---
-title: 'Error: Remote HEAD refers to nonexistent ref, unable to checkout'
+title: "Error: Remote HEAD refers to nonexistent ref, unable to checkout"
-intro: 'This error occurs if the default branch of a repository has been deleted on {% data variables.product.product_location %}.'
+intro: "This error occurs if the default branch of a repository has been deleted on {% data variables.product.product_location %}."
 redirect_from:
   - /articles/error-remote-head-refers-to-nonexistent-ref-unable-to-checkout
   - /github/creating-cloning-and-archiving-repositories/error-remote-head-refers-to-nonexistent-ref-unable-to-checkout
 versions:
-  fpt: '*'
+  fpt: "*"
-  ghes: '*'
+  ghes: "*"
-  ghae: '*'
+  ghae: "*"
 topics:
   - Repositories
 shortTitle: Unable to checkout
 ---

 Detecting this error is simple; Git will warn you when you try to clone the repository:

 ```shell